PASA Do’s & Don’ts

 HOWEVER: You may NOT use centerfire rifles or shotgun slugs on any of PASA’s steel targets on any range.
 You may NOT use magnum-power handgun loads on any of PASA’s steel handgun targets on any range.
 You may NOT use anything except .22 Long Rifle rimfire loads or airguns on the designated PASA steel rimfire targets (locations #5 and #13 on the PASA Park map).

-You may bring and use your own paper/cardboard/stick-on targets (PASA does not provide targets).
-But you must clean up after yourself.
+You should bring and use your own paper/cardboard/stick-on targets (PASA does not provide targets).
+You must clean up after yourself.
+It rains and abandoned paper targets get wet and then the wind blows them every where.
 REMOVE ALL YOUR USED TARGETS from the PASA Park target boards.
 You may also bring and use your own steel targets.
-But take them with you when you leave.
+But make sure you take them with you when you leave.

 NOTE: There are special target restrictions for the 600-Yard Range (details below).